windquail/footnoteTest/index.md

   source-url="https://commons.wikimedia.org/wiki/File:Xanthan.svg"
 %}

 Xanthan is a simple website template that makes it easy to share humanities work online in an open and sustainable way.
-Your digital projects can be hosted for free, always accessible, easy to update, and remain available until you decide otherwise.
+Your digital projects can be hosted for free, always accessible, easy to update, and remain available until you decide otherwise[^1].

 At its core, Xanthan supports creative approaches to scholarship and teaching.
 It includes features for digital storytelling---such as a StoryMap-style interface---that invite you to present research in ways that are visually engaging and intellectually compelling.